← jordandalton.com

 ];

-Now that Laravel knows to use our middleware let’s test it out by going to visiting our application’s homepage in the browser:
+Now that Laravel knows to use our middleware, let's test it by visiting the application's homepage in the browser:

 http://example.test/